Practice Essentials

 Although circulating muscle proteins such as creatine kinase and myoglobin are increased in acute steroid myopathy, glucocorticoid down-regulation of protein synthesis may lead to decreased levels of these proteins in chronic steroid myopathy.

 In chronic steroid myopathy, muscle biopsy shows preferential atrophy of type II fibers, particularly the fast-twitch glycolytic fibers (type IIB).
 [6, 7] Some atrophy of other type II fibers and, to a small degree, type I muscle fibers can occur.
-Increased variation in the diameter of muscle fibers occurs.
+Increased variation in the diameter of muscle fibers is also found.

 In acute steroid myopathy, muscle biopsy shows focal and diffuse necrosis of all fiber types, without predilection for type II fibers.